Poseidon-Hash/Poseidon2b/binius_poseidon2b/README.md

 cargo run --release --example poseidon2b -- --n 32 --t 16
 ```

-The parameters n and t define the field sizes and state sizes and can be combined as defined in the paramter specificaton.
+The parameters n and t define the field sizes and state sizes and can be combined as defined in the parameter specification.

 The concrete proof implementations for each parameter can be found in /crates/circuits/hades/*.